catseye/Fountain/doc/Design-of-Fountain.md

 like writing a program.
 It's a design goal for it to feel as little like writing a program as possible.
-That is, it shouldn't be the case that the user is required to do a lot of fiddly detail work, updating variables and so forth, to achieve their desired effect.
-Still, a certain amount of that is inevitable, and I suspect it's not even well understood how _much_ of that is inevitable.
+That is, it shouldn't be the case that the user is required to do a lot of fiddly detail work, updating variables and so forth, to achieve the result they desire.
+Still, a certain amount of that is probably inevitable, and I suspect it's not even well understood how _much_ of it is inevitable.
 It might be that a great deal of fiddly work is required for most interesting tasks, and that writing Fountain grammars unavoidably feels a lot like programming.
 That would be a disappointing result.
 The jury's still out though.

 One property that we think of most programming languages having is that they are Turing-complete.
-One of Fountain's design goals is that it not be Turing-complete; you cannot, e.g., write a Lisp interpreter in it.
+One of Fountain's design goals is that it can express only the CSLs, and is therefore not Turing-complete; you cannot, for instance, write a Lisp interpreter in it.
 This distances it from previous experiments by Cat's Eye Technologies to design "grammar-like" programming languages, such as [Tamsin][] and [Tandem][], which were intended to be Turing-complete.

-### What complexity class does Fountain aim to capture?
+All the same, parsing a context-sensitive language is a PSPACE-complete problem, and PSPACE is a huge computational class -- it's known to contain NP.
+And NP-complete problems are already generally considered "intractable";
+so for all practical purposes, PSPACE ought to be ample.

+### How can it be ensured that Fountain can express only the CSLs?

 Fountain exists for the purpose of to parsing and generating context-sensitive languages.
 To this end, it is a design goal